Skip to main content

 Share:

-Rachel’s practice involves a variety of regulatory, compliance, and transactional matters for a broad range clients across the health care industry, including health care systems, managed care organizations, pharmacies, device and pharmaceutical manufacturers, long-term and post-acute care providers, and private equity firms investing in the health care industry.
+Rachel’s practice involves a variety of regulatory, compliance, and transactional matters for a broad range clients across the health care industry, including device and pharmaceutical manufacturers, health care systems, managed care organizations, pharmacies, long-term and post-acute care providers, and private equity firms investing in the health care industry.

 Rachel combines her industry knowledge and her deep understanding of the complex legal frameworks regulating the health care industry to provide her clients with practical, strategic guidance that supports innovation and business objectives.
 She is particularly well versed in the federal anti-kickback statute, the Stark Law, state fraud and abuse laws, beneficiary inducement prohibitions, provider-based rules, Medicare and Medicaid program requirements, and the federal Physician Payments Sunshine Act.
 She routinely advises clients on the legal, practical, and fraud and abuse implications of business arrangements and sales and marketing practices.